 I am a key contributor to GPUVerify, a verification technique and tool for the automatic analysis of GPU kernels written in OpenCL and CUDA.
 At ARM I developed prototypes and tools for CPU virtualisation (now found in the ARMv7 architecture), cache coherence verification (now in AMBA4 ACE) and instruction set simulators (the Cortex-M1 simulator shipped in RVDS).

 I am an advocate of repeatable and reproducible research that enables other researchers to build upon my work.
 The accompanying artifact to my OOPSLA'12 paper was approved by the OOPSLA evaluation committee and allows others to use GPUVerify and repeat the experimental evaluation given in my paper.
 I recently served on the PLDI 2014 artifact evaluation committee.
+I am also currently serving on the POPL 2015 artifact evaluation committee.

 Engineering a Static Verification Tool for GPU Kernels, Computer Aided Verification, 2014